Meet the Team

 Professor

-Donggyu received his Ph.D. from M.I.T. in 2019.
-Before joining the KAIST faculty, he built the 256-qubit quantum computer at QuEra, which is publicly accessible through the Amazon Web Service (AWS).
+Donggyu is an assistant professor at KAIST Physics.
+He received his PhD from MIT, and was a founding member of QuEra Computing, a full-stack quantum computing startup in US.
 His research is at the intersection between quantum manipulations of atomic systems and optical microscopy for applications of quantum information science and technologies.

 Student Researchers